JLCode-tech/F5-SP-Hands-on-Lab/docs/class1/class1.rst

-Class 1: Overview of Policy Enforcement Manager
+Class 1: Overview of F5 SP Gi Consildation
 ===============================================

 This class covers the following topics:

-The first module will be instructor led.

 - Module 1

-  - PCEF / TDF
+  - Links to F5 Gi-LAN

-  - Use cases for PEM
+  - Use Case Exploration
-    - Mobile / Fixed / University

-  - Successful Deployments

 - Module 2

-  - What is PEM

-  - Supported Platforms
+  Multi-module GiLAN services

+  - Provisioning of Services
+    - Provision + AVR
+  - Setup of base F5 to support GiLAN
-  - Sizing Considerations
+    - Network setup

-Expected time to complete: **?? mins**
+    - Logging Setup for multimodules

 .. toctree::
    :maxdepth: 1